Table of Contents

 While the Monroe Doctrine is part of the legacy Adams created in his career, it didn’t occur during the Presidency as many people think.
 Instead, it was done a few years before he became President.
 It is significant because it created the foundation for foreign policy.

-President Monroe was in office at the time this was approved.
+President Monroe was in office when this was approved.
 The doctrine gave the United States the role of protector in the Western Hemisphere.
-It also shared with all that the United States would not get involved in affairs belonging to Europe.
-They were a separate entity to take care of their issues and conflicts.
+It also shared with all that the United States would not get involved in European affairs.
+They were a separate entity to handle their issues and conflicts.

 Presidential Election

-There were several potential candidates of the Democratic-Republican Party for the election.
-The problem was none of them had the majority of the votes.
+There were several potential Democratic-Republican candidates for the election.
+The problem was that none of them had the majority of the votes.
 In addition to votes for Adams, there were votes for three other people.
 They were Henry Clay, William H. Crawford, and Andrew Jackson.
-The House of Representatives voted and that is how Adams was able to take office.
+The House of Representatives voted, and that is how Adams was able to take office.

 The election and the outcome were confusing to many involved.
-It warranted additional policies to be put in place for future elections.
-Jackson was angered by the outcome and felt that bargaining among leaders had taken place to get Adam’s elected over him.
+It warranted the implementation of additional policies for future elections.
+Jackson was angered by the outcome and felt that leaders had bargained to get Adams elected over him.

 His inauguration was one filled with worried individuals who weren’t sure if his role as President had been won fair and square or with corruption in the mix.

-The division within Congress over the election caused tension to be high.
-Adams didn’t let this bother him though.
+The division within Congress over the election heightened tension.
+Adams didn’t let this bother him, though.
 Instead, it encouraged him to be the best President possible.
-He was fair, he listened to others, and he had the vision to bring positive change for the country.
+He was fair, he listened to others, and he had the vision to bring positive change to the country.
 He was a supporter of fair business practices and freedom for all.

 Accomplishments

-Adams was a driven present with a lengthy agenda from the start.
+Adams was a driven presence with a lengthy agenda from the start.
 He had a desire to see plenty of changes for the country.
-He was behind many federally funded projects for the overall infrastructure of the country.
+He was behind many federally funded projects to improve the country’s overall infrastructure.
 Most of them focused on improving transportation and communication methods.
 Money was used to create better roads and canals.

-The passage of the Erie Canal opens in 1825, offering a 363 mile stretch between New York City and Lake Erie.
+The passage of the Erie Canal opened in 1825, offering a 363-mile stretch between New York City and Lake Erie.
 Adams increased trade with the Caribbean and South America.
-The General Reciprocity Act formalized this agreement between the United States and the leaders of these areas of Europe.
+The General Reciprocity Act formalized the agreement between the United States and the leaders of these European regions.

-The first two railroads successfully started up at the end of Adam’s term in office.
-His hard work getting the transportation sectors improved including this idea.
+The first two railroads began operations at the end of Adam’s term in office.
+His hard work in improving the transportation sector, including this idea.
 These railroads changed the future of transportation.
 This was especially true when the steam engine was introduced.

 Support for science stemmed from Adams and his administration.
 He helped encourage the government to establish the Smithsonian Institute.
 It was designed to offer information and learning on a new level.
 The money for it was from a charitable trust by British Scientist, James Smithson.
 The Smithsonian Institute continues to be a valuable learning institution.

-Adams worked hard to establish a dominance of power for the United States.
-He created standardization within the military as well as a way to integrate the entities.
+Adams worked hard to establish U.S. dominance.
+He established standardization within the military and a way to integrate the entities.
 The reason behind it was to ensure they could all work as a united effort should there be any threat to the United States.
 Military training manuals were created and distributed for the first time.

 Failures

-He supported the United States in participating in the Panama Congress.
+He supported the United States ‘ participation in the Panama Congress.
 Simon Bolivar was hosting it to help create unity among the countries within the Americas.
-Delays put in motion by Southern Conservatives though prevented it from getting to the US delegates in congress.
-By the time the issue was on the table, it was too late, they couldn’t attend even if it had been approved.
+Delays initiated by Southern Conservatives, however, prevented it from reaching the US delegates in Congress.
+By the time the issue was on the table, it was too late; they couldn’t attend even if it had been approved.

-The Tariff of Abominations was designed to offer protection to manufacturers in New England.
-It is known by several names, but that is the most common one.
+The Tariff of Abominations was designed to protect manufacturers in New England.
 It is also called the Tariff of 1828.
-The tariff was about 45% and many blamed Adams for the economic conditions getting worse once this tariff was imposed.
+The tariff was about 45%, and many blamed Adams for worsening economic conditions once it was imposed.

 When he won the first election, he appointed Clay Secretary of State.
-This angered Jackson who vowed to win in the next election.
-He and his followers were relentless in trying to smear the name of Adams.
-They made claims of corruption during his presidency to sway people to vote for Jackson.
-It was hard for many to determine the truth from fiction with the campaigns.
+This angered Jackson, who vowed to win in the next election.
+He and his followers were relentless in their efforts to smear Adams’s name.
+They made corruption claims during his presidency to sway voters to vote for Jackson.
+It was hard for many to distinguish between truth and fiction during the campaigns.

-While it was a failure for Adams and he didn’t win the election, historians share the claims were false.
-They felt this President had high expectations but his accomplishments were limited due to the many oppositions he faced by members of congress.
+While it was a failure for Adams and he didn’t win the election, historians argue that the claims were false.
+They felt this President had high expectations, but his accomplishments were limited due to the many oppositions he faced from members of Congress.
 Ideas and solutions were stopped in their tracks or dragged out too long before he was able to make positive changes materialize.

 Adams was unsuccessful in an attempt to create a boundary settlement with Mexico.
 He felt the Sabine River wasn’t the best division and wanted something more favorable.
-Joel Poinsett was able to get this issue resolved in 1828.
-Jackson and his supporters were quick to point out the President wasn’t able to get it done.
+Joel Poinsett resolved this issue in 1828.
+Jackson and his supporters were quick to point out that the President wasn’t able to get it done.
 This was all part of trying to get Jackson into the White House during the next election.

 After the White House